dvcarrillo/napakalaki-ruby/README.md

-# napakalaki-ruby
+# :gem: Napakalaki (Ruby) :gem:
-A card game with UI based on Munchkin, coded in Ruby
+## A card game with UI based on Munchkin.
+Coded in Ruby.